-That would be something, yes?
+That would be something, no?
 Kids looking forward to the next wake to score something.
 So, if you are a kid and living near my neighbourhood, pray I die during the June or December school holidays!
 You will have much to inherit!
-And if I die outside of these holidays, maybe the undertakers can keep me in the fridge till the time is right for mourning and flea market.
-Hmm, I wonder how they charge and if there is still a frozen corpse somewhere.
+And if I die outside of these holidays, maybe the undertakers can keep me in the fridge till the time is right for mourning and flea market opportunity!
+Hmm, I wonder how they charge for freeze storing a corpse somewhere.
 Now I am wondering who holds the world-record for that.
 A customer of cryogenics perhaps?
 Questions.

 Always more questions in death than living.
-And that's a lesson in itself!
+And that's a lesson in life itself!

 The next story: In The News 1

 Why would my bum suddenly itch so bad in the middle of the nite?
-It is convenient to suspect mites but I keep a clean bed so it was highly unlikely.
-Besides, mites don't just bite a specific area.
-And even so, the itch shouldn't spread like wild fire.
+It is convenient to suspect mites, but I keep a clean bed, so it was very unlikely.
+Besides, mites don't just bite a specific area; and the itch shouldn't spread like wild fire.

-My other thought was that I had eaten something wrong at dinner.
+My other thought was that I had eaten something wrong during dinner.
 I am not given to allergies, so that idea was soon dismissed.

 Could it be something I was dreaming about?
 I mean I had woken up with an erection in the middle of the night before and it was not because of mites, dinner nor supplements.
-It had to do with dreams (of old girlfriends) and peaks and troughs of a man's testosterone levels.
+It had to do with dreams - usually of old girlfriends - and the peaks and troughs of a man's testosterone levels.
 The latter is responsible for both men and boys getting a boner in the morning.
-(For the ladies, this is a godsend as they can vouch that morning boners are the best!)
-Guys don't like it much as 'doing it' with a full bladder (from the night before) can be uncomfortable.
-Yes, guys can't really pee with a boner on during sex; but in the toilet, they can will it.
-Just make sure to be seated facing the wall of the toilet to prevent the 'sprinkler effect' and messing up the whole place.
+(For the ladies this could be a godsend as they can vouch that morning boners are the best!)
+Guys don't like it much as 'doing it' with a full morning bladder can be uncomfortable.
+Yes, guys can't really pee with a boner on during sex, but with effort, they can will it in the toilet.
+Just make sure to be seated facing the wall as the blocked urethra will sprinkle pee in all directions.
+It's like jetting water at a boulder!

 So, there I was lying in bed in the middle of the night wondering why my bum should itch so much.

-But that night, with a bum that itched so bad, I had to have someone affirm that my butt wasn't bitten by any insect or parasite.
-So I turned to my girlfriend who was beside me and roused her up.
+But that night, with a bum that itched so bad, I had to affirm that my butt wasn't bitten by any insect or parasite.
+So I turned to my girlfriend who was sleeping beside me and roused her up.

 "Jane, I need you to take a look at my butt.
 Something's not quite right."

-Jane was in her deep REM phase and took a while to wake and register what I said.
+Jane was in her deep REM sleep phase and took a while to wake and register what I had said.
 "What?
 Look at your what?" she mumbled.

 Jane sat up and rubbed her eyes.
-I had already moved my pants down the waist a bit, half-mooning her.
+I had already moved my pants down the waist half-mooning her.

-"You got to be kidding me right?"
+"You got to be kidding, right?"
 Jane was a little, er, disbelieving.

 "Wait, where are my specs?"
 Jane asked as she fumbled for them.
-They were on bedside cupboard.
+They were on the bedside cupboard.
 Jane had a high degree of shortsightedness and making love to her was kind of unusual.
 She said most of the time, I was the guy at the bottom of a drink bottle: blurry and sort of distorted.
-"It was like making love to a stranger each time," she had said.
+"It was like making love to a stranger each time," she once commented.
 I didn't know whether to be flattered or annoyed.
 But she was a wonderful partner so I shouldn't complain.
 And short-sighted people, I realised, grab on to things like a drowning person to a life jacket.
-Sometimes disconcerting, most times stimulating!
+Sometimes disconcerting, most times quite stimulating after the fact!

 Jane finally surveys the damage and reports that my bum was like a car in a slight accident.
 Lightly scratched but otherwise OK.
 Is it red?
 I asked.

 "No, not even in this yellow light."
-If red, my bum would look a shade of dark brown, something we learned watching Abyss, that James Cameron movie about aliens in the deepest part of the Mariana Trench.
+If red, my bum would look a shade of dark brown, something we all learned watching Abyss - that James Cameron movie about aliens in the deepest part of the Mariana Trench.